CaptainCrowbar/unicorn-lib/unicorn/mbcs.md

 * `#include "unicorn/mbcs.hpp"`

-This module defines functions for conversion between UTF and non-Unicode encodings, as well as between internal and external UTF encodings with a specific byte order.
+This module defines functions for conversion between UTF-8 and non-Unicode encodings, as well as external UTF encodings with a specific byte order.

 ## Contents ##